denismilovanov/PostgresqlDeployerGUI/README.md

 2) reload_and_apply - show 'Reload and apply' button (makes sense for development purposes only, not in production),
 3) plpgsql_check - this option runs checking of all stored functions after deployment but before final commit (checking is performed by [plpgsql_check extension](https://github.com/okbob/plpgsql_check.git),
 4) pg_bin - path to psql and pg_dump executables (%v will be replaced to MAJOR.MINOR version of current database you work at),
-5) commits_list.limit - max amount of commits to show.
+5) commits_list.limit - max amount of commits to show,
+6) interface - some interface features.

 You may omit any of these options.